On semiabelian p-groups: introduction

-Similarly, define $\mS_p$ by replacing each group in this definition by a $p$-group.
-We shall call $\mS_p$ the family of semiabelian $p$-groups.
-The name semiabelian $p$-groups will be justified in the sequel by showing that the family $\mS_p$ consists exactly from the $p$-groups in $\mS$.

-The family of semiabelian groups has appeared many times in problems from the theory of fields.
-For example, in the contexts of geometric realizations over hilbertian fields (see \cite{Sal},\cite{M}), generic extensions (see \cite{Sal}) and the minimal ramification problem (see \cite{KS}).

 This paper is motivated by the minimal ramification problem for $p$-groups.
 Given a $p$-group $G$ it is an open problem to find the minimal number of primes ramified in a $G$-extension of $\mQ$ (see \cite{P}).
 As a consequence of Minkowski's Theorem this number is greater or equal to $d(G)$, the minimal number of generators of $G$.
-In \cite{KS}, Kisilevsky and Sonn proved this number is exactly $d(G)$ for a family of $p$-groups denoted by $\mG_p$.
-In order to describe $\mG_p$ let us first recall the notion of regular (or standard) wreath products. \begin{defn} For two groups $H,G$ we let $H\wr G$ be a group that consists of pairs $(f,g)$ where $f$ is any map $f:G\ra H$ and $g\in G$.
-The multiplication is described for any $f_1,f_2:G\ra H$ and $g_1,g_2\in G$, by: where $f_2^{g_1^{-1}}(g)=f_2(gg_1)$ for any $g\in G$. \end{defn}
+In \cite{KS}, Kisilevsky and Sonn proved this number is exactly $d(G)$ for a family of $p$-groups denoted by $\mG_p$ and defined as follows: \begin{defn} Let $\mG_p$ be the minimal family that satisfies: \begin{enumerate} \item any abelian $p$-group is in $\mG_p$,